pixijs/pixi-haxe/README.md

 Externs of pixi.js (v2.1.1) for Haxe - 2D webGL renderer with canvas fallback.

-If you are looking for pixi.js (v1.6.1) externs, you can get them from https://github.com/adireddy/haxe-pixi/releases/tag/v1.6.1-e0.1.3
+If you are looking for pixi.js (v1.6.1) externs, you can download them from [here](https://github.com/adireddy/haxe-pixi/releases/tag/v1.6.1-e0.1.3).

 ### Installation ###